 What Does Balancing a Checkbook Mean?

-The task of balancing a checkbook actually doesn’t have anything to do with the checkbook, although your checkbook register is still a great tool for doing the job.
+The task of balancing a checkbook actually doesn’t have anything to do with the checkbook itself (the stack of checks you may write to pay for goods and services), although your checkbook register is still a great tool for doing the job.

 Rather, balancing a checkbook refers to the process of reconciling and cross-checking the many transactions that occur in your checking account.

-This means recording all of your deposits and withdrawals on a daily or weekly basis, adding and subtracting them as you go, and then regularly comparing your numbers to the bank’s to make sure they agree.
+To summarize the process of balancing your checkbook: This involves recording all of your deposits and withdrawals on a regular basis, adding and subtracting them as you go, and then comparing your numbers to the bank’s to make sure they agree.

-Balancing your checkbook comes with a number of key benefits.
+Balancing your checkbook, whether with personal vs. business checks, comes with a number of key benefits.
 These Include:

 Knowing Your Balance in Real Time

-When you log every transaction, and then add it to your balance if it’s a deposit or subtract it from your balance after paying a bill, you are able to know the true balance of your account–which may not yet be reflected online or in your app.
+When you log every transaction, you add to your balance if it’s a deposit or subtract if you’re paying a bill.
+In this way, you are able to know the true balance of your account, which may not yet be reflected online or in your app.

 That’s because when you write a check against your account, the bank won’t deduct those funds from your account until the person you gave the check to deposits it.